Services in Human Risk Assessment

 Monitoring of those studies is critical.
 If nobody in your company has the skill or the availability for an efficient monitoring, Isabelle Thouvenin can do it for you and can help selecting an appropriate CRO.
 Next she is able to monitor the work done at the chosen CRO from the study design until the report signature in order to obtain a high quality and relevant study report by the deadline initially determined.

 Isabelle Thouvenin built the French exposure models in amateur gardens and in amenities (in cooperation with working groups gathering industrials and officials).
-She was also involved in the building of the Southern European Greenhouse model from ECPA and of the seed treatment model from the SeedTropex task force.
+She was also involved in the building of the Southern European Greenhouse model from ECPA, now included in the EFSA calculator, and of the seed treatment model from the SeedTropex task force.

 Then, in addition to a very good knowledge of many risk assessment models, the building and the update of models, including the discussion with European competent authorities, appear amongst the proposed valuable services.
-All these services are applicable mainly to pesticides and biocides but also to products falling within other regulations (in particular REACH).
+All these services are applicable mainly to pesticides but also to products falling within other regulations (biocides and REACH).

 Examples of field studies include: